 Gluten is a protein that occurs naturally in grains such as wheat, barley and rye.
-As a pretty major ingredient of beer, you’d need to either start without gluten or take the gluten out during the brewing process to be GF free.
+As a pretty major ingredient of beer, you’d need to either start without gluten or take the gluten out during the brewing process to be certified as a Gluten Free beer.
 The rules are pretty clear on what constitutes a product as gluten free; anything that has a lower gluten content than 20 parts per million (ppm).

 The craft beer scene in Manchester is really thriving at the moment and two of the finest

 exponents have firmly placed their flag in the gluten free camp.
 Brightside and Wildside in Heywood have a constantly rotating array of bottles and cans including a fantastic Helles lager and a brilliant raspberry ripple.
 You don’t need me to tell what the former tastes like, but the latter is like liquid ice cream!